-- It doesn't matter what your object was, everyone used similar descriptions.
-What were some of the properties you listed about your object? - Size, Weight & Mass, Shape, Odor, Sound, etc. - After opening your bag, you were able to list even more properties such as color, texture, etc.
+- It doesn't matter what the object is, everyone can use similar descriptions. - Size, Weight & Mass, Shape, Odor, Sound, etc. - THESE are physical properties! - Remember all objects are made of matter, take up space and have mass.

-Physical properties
+Common Physical properties

-- Physical properties can be observed or measured without changing the identity of the matter.

-- Basically, properties you notice when using one of your five senses:

-- Feel mass, volume, texture

-- Sight color
+- Physical properties can be observed or measured without changing the identity of the matter. - Density: the amount of matter in a substance Density = mass/volume - Properties you notice when using one of your five senses: - Feel mass, volume, texture - Sight color Hear Smell Taste

-- Hear

-- Smell

-- Taste